-- (1) For Interest Rate Futures contracts, in case of significant market price movements, TFX may call additional intraday margin under the Clearing Regulations. - (2) For Daily Futures contracts, a Clearing Member is obligated: 1) to revaluate positions of their customers on the current market price at certain time intervals, 2) to assess and judge the sufficiency of margin deposited by the respective customers relative to the margin requirements, and 3) to forcibly close out their positions when their margin becomes deficient to a certain extent.13. - 1 For FX Daily Futures contracts, the above requirements (2) on the Clearing Member are applicable to positions for both individual customers and non-individual customers (excluding "Professional Investors14" as defined in the FIEA). - 2 For Equity Index Daily Futures contracts, the above requirements (2) on the Clearing Member are applicable to only for individual customers (excluding "Professional Investors15" as defined in the FIEA).
+- For Interest Rate Futures contracts, in case of significant market price movements, TFX may call additional intraday margin under the Clearing Regulations. - (2) For Daily Futures contracts, a Clearing Member is obligated: 1) to revaluate positions of their customers on the current market price at certain time intervals, 2) to assess and judge the sufficiency of margin deposited by the respective customers relative to the margin requirements, and 3) to forcibly close out their positions when their margin becomes deficient to a certain extent.15. - 1 For FX Daily Futures contracts, the above requirements (2) on the Clearing Member are applicable to positions for both individual customers and non-individual customers (excluding ""Professional Investors16"" as defined in the FIEA).